BekBrace/Tornado-Asynchronous-Framework/README.md

 Before anything, you need to know that Asynchronous programming, more specifically async syntax makes you code faster to execute.

- - Async is a way of Concurrent Programming
-Async is one way of doing concurrent programming, which means doing many things at once or achieving multiple tasks at once
+Async is a way of Concurrent ProgrammingAsync is one way of doing concurrent programming, which means doing many things at once or achieving multiple tasks at once.

 How does Python achieve multiple tasks at once ?